-Not too long ago, I was finishing up in the bathroom, as I’d done without incident several times that day, when something didn’t feel right when I wiped.
-So I did what any 50-year-old woman checking Facebook on the toilet would do these days: I switched over to camera mode, stuck my iPhone between my legs and snapped an odd-kind of selfie (one I would most definitely not be sharing with anyone).
+A while ago, I was finishing up in the bathroom when something didn’t feel right when I wiped.
+Hmm, I thought, and then like any 50-year-old woman checking Facebook on the toilet would do these days: I switched over to camera mode, stuck my iPhone between my legs and snapped an odd-kind of selfie (one I would most definitely not be sharing with anyone).

 What I saw made me gasp: There was a golf ball-sized blob of tissue poking out of my vagina.